 Following the completion of Clearer Skies Over China, the team has been using the framework to assess the costs and benefits of other approaches China is implementing, or considering, to limit its atmospheric emissions.
 These analyses (funded by new awards from the Energy Foundation China) consider policy strategies to reduce local and regional air pollution, specifically:

 the NOX controls in the 12th Five Year Plan (2011-2015);

 prospective control of other environmentally potent species, notably ammonia.

-The research team has now returned to assessment of tax-based emission control options, based on ongoing, invited consultations with the Research Institute for Fiscal Science of the Chinese Ministry of Finance.
+The research team has now returned to assessment of tax-based emission control options, based on ongoing consultations with the Research Institute for Fiscal Science of the Chinese Ministry of Finance.
 These will include: